ELITEv5/SunPLS/FAQ.md

 # What is the equilibrium price R?

-`R` is the internal reference price used by the system.
+`R` is the internal equilibrium value derived from system state.

 It determines:

 - redemption value
 - monetary policy calculations

-The equilibrium price can move slowly over time as the system adapts to market conditions.
+R can move slowly over time as the controller responds to sustained market deviation.

 ---